 - Maintain winter vegetable garden.
 Water and air as needed.

 - The right timing for pruning trees and shrubs is different for each species.
 Put reminders in your calendar so you catch what’s needed in your garden.
-Late winter apple tree pruning is on my list.
+Late winter apple tree pruning is on my list (see more winter pruning tips here).

 - Unless frozen, turn your compost pile when you can.
 Continue easy winter composting method.

 - Make sure your pond does not freeze over.
-I keep a pump running and a hole open in the ice.
+I keep a pump running, use a deicer (you can see one here) and a hole open in the ice.

 - Provide homemade suet at bird feeders along with fresh, running water.